Dr. Marc Bubbs ND, CSCS

 Before you decide to dive in head first, there are a few scenarios where IF is not a good option.
 First, if your diet is poor and made up of processed and convenience foods then get your nutrition in line before starting.
 Next, if you struggle to fall asleep or don’t sleep through the night, then IF may not be the best fit for you.
 Lastly, if your stress levels are high, hold off on intermittent fasting until things settle down because it can exacerbate stress hormone responses.

 Intermittent fasting is a novel approach to weight loss and upgrading overall health.
 It offers a potentially desirable lifestyle change that frees up more time in the morning (when people are generally more productive) to work or spend time at home.
 Clients tell me all the time they’re too busy to prepare food and always grab unhealthy breakfast options on-the-go in the morning on their way to work.
 IF solves this problem quite nicely.

-If you’re looking for spark to improve your health or overcome a weight loss plateau, try IF for 3-4 weeks and see how yourself how it can upgrade how you look, feel and perform.
+If you’re looking fora spark to improve your health or overcome a weight loss plateau, try IF for 3-4 weeks and see how yourself how it can upgrade how you look, feel and performance.
 This ancestral approach to eating may be just the thing you need to fight cravings, improve your health and supercharge productivity during the day.

 Dr. Marc Bubbs, ND is a Naturopathic Doctor, Strength Coach, Speaker, Blogger, and Author of The Paleo Project – A 21st Guide to Looking Leaner, Getting Stronger, & Living Longer.
 Marc also serves as the Sports Nutrition Lead for the Canadian Men’s National Basketball Team and believes that diet, exercise, and lifestyle factors have the most profound impact on your overall health and performance.